 Hampton is a tiny village located in the state of Nebraska.
 With a population of 438 people and just one neighborhood, Hampton is the 185th largest community in Nebraska.
-Much of the housing stock in Hampton was built prior to World War II, making it one of the older and more historic villages in the country.
+Hampton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Hampton real estate is some of the most expensive in Nebraska, although Hampton house values don't compare to the most expensive real estate in the U.S.